Offline mode

 At the time, HIV testing often meant long waits, invasive questions, and the risk of being seen entering a clinic.
 Results could take days or weeks.
 A positive test carried enormous social consequences, including job discrimination and social isolation.
 Against that backdrop, it’s not surprising that fear overshadowed facts.

-What HIV Testing Looked Like in the Early 1990s
+What HIV Testing Felt Like in the 1990s (And Why It Still Echoes)

 From Panic to Progress: How HIV Science Started to Catch Up